Louisiana

-Louisiana is situated at the confluence of the Mississippi river system and the Gulf of Mexico.
+Louisiana is situated at the confluence of the Mississippi River System and the Gulf of Mexico.
 Its location and biodiversity attracted various indigenous groups thousands of years before Europeans arrived in the 17th century.
 Louisiana has eighteen Native American tribes—the most of any southern state—of which four are federally recognized and ten are state-recognized.
 The French claimed the territory in 1682, and it became the political, commercial, and population center of the larger colony of New France.
 From 1762 to 1801 Louisiana was under Spanish rule, briefly returning to French rule before being sold by Napoleon to the U.S. in 1803.
 It was admitted to the Union in 1812 as the 18th state.
 Following statehood, Louisiana saw an influx of settlers from the eastern U.S. as well as immigrants from the West Indies, Germany, and Ireland.
 It experienced an agricultural boom, particularly in cotton and sugarcane, which were cultivated primarily by slaves from Africa.
 As a slave state, Louisiana was one of the original seven members of the Confederate States of America during the American Civil War.

 Louisiana's unique French heritage is reflected in its toponyms, dialects, culture, demographics, and legal system.
-Relative to the rest of the southern U.S., Louisiana is multilingual and multicultural, reflecting an admixture of Louisiana French (Cajun, Creole), Spanish, French Canadian, Acadian, Saint-Domingue Creole, Native American, and West African cultures (generally the descendants of slaves stolen in the 18th century); more recent migrants include Filipinos and Vietnamese.
+Relative to the rest of the southern U.S., Louisiana is multilingual and multicultural, reflecting an admixture of Louisiana French (Cajun, Creole), Spanish, French Canadian, Acadian, Saint-Domingue Creole, Native American, and West African cultures (generally the descendants of slaves purchased in the 18th century); more recent migrants include Filipinos and Vietnamese.
 In the post–Civil War environment, Anglo-Americans increased the pressure for Anglicization, and in 1921, English was shortly made the sole language of instruction in Louisiana schools before a policy of multilingualism was revived in 1974.
+English in Louisiana has a wide variety of different sub-dialects, including Cajun English, New Orleans English and other variants of Southern American English.
+Dropping of postvocalic \r\ is common, especially in the southern half of the state.
 Louisiana has never had an official language, and the state constitution enumerates "the right of the people to preserve, foster, and promote their respective historic, linguistic, and cultural origins."